-The depth and extent of the information available from results of the 2011 NAEP Writing Assessment will provide important data during the tenure of the framework.
-The results of the 2011 NAEP Writing Assessment will begin a new trend line: policymakers, educators and the public can use data from the assessments as a tool for monitoring certain aspects of student achievement in writing over time.
-NAEP reports will compare student performance across states, within the subject area of writing, and among groups of students within the same grade.
-Long-term achievement trends (e.g., the comparison of score performance to previous administrations) can also be reported starting in 2015.
-Because the 2011 NAEP Writing Assessment will measure some writing experiences but not all, there will be limitations to the range and scope of information it can produce.
+The depth and extent of the information available from results of the 2017 NAEP Writing Assessment will provide important data during the tenure of the framework.
+The results of the 2011 NAEP Writing Assessment began a new trend line: policymakers, educators, and the public can use data from the assessments as a tool for monitoring certain aspects of student achievement in writing over time.
+NAEP reports compare student performance across states, within the subject area of writing, and among groups of students within the same grade.
+Long-term achievement trends (for example, the comparison of score performance to previous administrations) can also be reported in 2017.

+Because the 2017 NAEP Writing Assessment will measure some writing experiences but not all, there will be limitations to the range and scope of information it can produce.

 NAEP publishes data on student performance in relation to various achievement levels and demographic subgroups; the information reported does not evaluate results or provide conclusive statements about the level of achievement among the nation's K-12 students.
-Furthermore, the 2011 NAEP Writing Assessment is not designed to inform instruction-to guide how writing is taught-only to measure a representative sample of the student population at grades 4, 8, and 12 and students' performance within the assessment context outlined in this framework.
+Furthermore, the NAEP Writing Assessment is not designed to inform instruction-to guide how writing is taught-only to measure a representative sample of the student population at grades 4, 8, and 12 and students' performance within the assessment context outlined in this framework.